Skip to main content

 console.log(article);

-Running npm start we can see the slug and description populated with generated values:
+Running npm start you can see the slug and description populated with generated values:

 Article {